NandithaMallesh/mergeTL/README.md

 	$TARGET_SOM_PATH : path to merged SOM files of each target data set
 	$OUTPUT: Out put folder path to save model and meta information
-	$BASEMODEL_PATH: path where the base model is saved ( parent folfer containing the model.h5 file)
+	$BASEMODEL_PATH: path where the base model is saved (parent folder containing the model.h5 file)
 	$PANEL: one of the following
 		* MLL, Berlin, Bonn, Erlangen
 ```